Freemindtronic/evicypher-webmail/README.md

 Commits are linted with [commitlint](https://commitlint.js.org/), type `yarn cz` to write [conforming commit messages](https://www.conventionalcommits.org/en/v1.0.0/).

-To release a new version, run `yarn release`, it will update the [changelog](./CHANGELOG.md) and create a new tag with the version.
+To release a new version, run `yarn release`, it will update the version number and the [changelog](./CHANGELOG.md) and create a new tag.
 The version number is updated according to [semver](https://semver.org/), based on the commits since the last release.